 The Reversal play will appear as the trade is about to reverse and either move sideways often in a channel or completely change direction.
 Either way, it can provide a high probability trade.
 Often the reversal play takes the most faith, but it usually provides the highest risk/reward payoff.

 While Bollinger bands provide an excellent way to look at the data, they do not by themselves cover all five steps of confirmation.
 If we are working with a Bollinger based system, we will add a few additional tools for confirmation, which add a fair sense of predictability.

 The foundation of the setup are the Bollinger Bands themselves.
 This provides general structure, trend information, and a few specific trade setups.

 Candlesticks are the best friend to a Bollinger Band trader.
 Some of, if not the most powerful signals that occur on the bands happens when a candlestick reversal appears at a Bollinger point.
 These signals are very strong and very powerful in predicting the next move.

 Chart patterns provide a valuable role in assisting the interpretation of price movement inside Bollinger Bands.
 While Triple tops and Head and Should patterns may be less obvious, M and W patterns become obvious and provide immediate data as to the likely direction of a trade.

 In addition to the basic bands, there are a few indicators that can help bring even further clarity:

-Bandwidth is an indicator that takes a measurement of the space between the Bollinger bands and plots it similar to an oscillator across the bottom of the chart.
+Bandwidth is an indicator that takes a measurement of the space between the Bollinger bands and plots it like an oscillator across the bottom of the chart.
 This indicator will work similarly to an ADX indicator, though with some substantial performance differences.

-For the most part indicators outside of the regular Bollinger suite are not needed, however the Reversal play in particular becomes much clearer with the addition of a stochastics indicator.
+For the most part, indicators outside of the regular Bollinger suite are not needed; however, the Reversal play becomes much clearer with the addition of a stochastics indicator.
 This indicator rounds out my Bollinger Toolkit.